-You will soak in the thermally-heated waters of the remote and rustic Nyuto Onsen.
-Bathing at this onsen gives the bather the sense of what it was like to use an onsen hundreds of years ago.
-And you will also bathe at Zao Onsen, with its sulfuric waters that are among the most acidic in Japan with a PH value of close to 1.
+You will soak in the thermally-heated waters of some of Japan’s best onsen, including Zao Onsen, with its sulfuric waters that are among the most acidic in Japan with a PH value of close to 1.

 Follow in the footsteps of countless “yamabushi” along the Dewa Sanzan, Japan’s oldest pilgrimage established almost 1,500 years ago.
 Climb the 1,000 steps to Yamadera, a mountainside temple founded in the 9th century.

-You will enjoy the natural areas of Lake Towada and the Oirase River, Hachimantai and Matsushima, ranked as one of the three most scenic spots in Japan.
-You will walk along the crater of Mt.
-Zao, an active volcano.
+You will enjoy the natural areas of Lake Towada and the Oirase River and Matsushima, ranked as one of the three most scenic spots in Japan.

 Rail and Drive Tours

 The Japan public transportation system in Japan is one of the best, if not the best in the world.
 However, if you want to travel to the remote areas of Japan, public transportation is sometimes either non-existent, too infrequent or too slow to be practical.
 Automobiles are the best way to access these remote areas.
-Our Rail and Drive tours are a convenient combination of public transportation and 8-seater vans, allowing us to really get “off the beaten path”.
-(Because of seat limitations, these tours are limited to a maximum of 8 people.
+Our Rail and Drive tours are a convenient combination of public transportation and chartered taxis or chartered vans, allowing us to really get “off the beaten path”.
+And becuase we keep the group sizes smaller, it allows us to go where tour buses cannot.
+(Because of seat limitations, these tours are limited to a maximum of 8 people.)